ycjing/Neural-Style-Transfer-Papers/README.md

 ## *News!*

+- [June, 2018] Upload a new version of our paper on arXiv which adds several missing papers (e.g., the work of Wang et al. *ZM-Net: Real-time Zero-shot Image Manipulation Network*).

 - [Apr, 2018] We have released a new version of the paper with significant changes at: https://arxiv.org/pdf/1705.04058.pdf </br> Appreciate the feedback!

 - [Feb, 2018] Update the *Images* *(Images_neuralStyleTransferReview_v2)* in the *Materials*.
 Add the results of Li et al.'s NIPS 2017 paper.